SDS-AAU/DSBA-2021/content/info/04_litetrature.md

 * Notebook bases:
    * [Google Colab](https://colab.research.google.com): Googles popular service for editing, running & sharing Jupyter notebooks (Only Python Kernel, but R kernel can be accessed via some tricks)
    * [Deepnote](https://deepnote.com): New popular online notebook service with good integration to other services (Python, R & more)
    * [Kaggle](https://www.kaggle.com/): Also provides their own cloud-based service co create and run computational notebooks.
-Convenient, unlimited, but a bit slow (Pyhton, r ).
+Convenient, unlimited, but a bit slow (Pyhton, R ).

 <!--- # TODO: Find something for CBS students
 * Instance based: